PingOne Advanced Identity Cloud

 Include large log entries in filter log results

-Some Identity Cloud log output is too large to be stored as a single log entry, so is stored across two log entries instead.
+Some Advanced Identity Cloud log output is too large to be stored as a single log entry, so is stored across two log entries instead.
 When this happens, any log output in JSON format is stored as two plaintext log entries rather than a single JSON log entry.
 Consequently, any filter expression that filters on a specific JSON field will not find any of these plaintext log entries.

 To work around this, you can combine a specific field filter with a plaintext filter.
 For example, if you were searching for log results containing a particular transaction ID using the filter expression: